3 Bedroom Home in Flagstaff - $2,500

 If you find yourself walking through the woods around Flagstaff, you might notice what looks like spider webs coating the forest floor.
 In fac…

-Flagstaff police are investigating after the body of a Phoenix man was found near Butler Avenue and Ponderosa Parkway Wednesday.

-“The only people who seem to be able to afford to live here anymore are rich people,” said an unnamed respondent quoted in Flagstaff’s 10-year…

-One man was killed in a shooting outside a downtown Flagstaff bar early Sunday, police said.
+A 25-year-old woman was struck and killed by a train in downtown Flagstaff Sunday night, police said.

 FLAGSTAFF — A Washington state man who acknowledged organizing a rim-to-rim hike at Grand Canyon National Park for 139 people when the size of…